Saratoga Springs, New York: History

+Early history of the area

-The Mohawk Indigenous people used the area that is now Saratoga Springs as prime hunting ground, and some thought of the mineral springs as a gift from Manitou.
+The Mohawk indigenous people used the area that is now Saratoga Springs as prime hunting ground.
+Some thought of the mineral springs as a gift from Manitou.

 The British built Fort Saratoga in 1691 on the west bank of the Hudson River.
 During the early part of the 1700s, settlers from Europe began to develop the area.
 Shortly thereafter, British colonists settled the current village of Schuylerville approximately one mile south; it was known as Saratoga until 1831.

 In 1767, William Johnson, a colonial British officer who was a hero of the French and Indian War, was brought by Native American friends to the spring to treat his war wounds.
 (In 1756, Johnson had been appointed British Superintendent of Indian Affairs in the Northeast region due to his success in building alliances with the Mohawk and other Iroquois nations.
 He had learned the language and created many trading relationships.
 He achieved great wealth from trading and landholdings, and was knighted for his service to the Crown with the Iroquois.)